Production Manager Services

 Crew & Vendor Network

-Established relationships with Brazilian crew across Rio de Janeiro, São Paulo, Salvador, and regional hubs, plus trusted vendor partnerships and equipment rental houses throughout the country.
+Set up relationships with Brazilian crew across Rio de Janeiro, São Paulo, Salvador, and regional hubs, plus trusted vendor partnerships and gear rental houses across the country.

 04.